 Dr. Leonard D'Addesi has journal article and textbook chapter publications in the field of General Orthopedics and Hand and Upper Extremity Surgery, and is a member of local and national Orthopedic Societies.
 Dr. D’Addesi has lectured extensively on the diagnosis and treatment of upper extremity conditions as well as trauma.
 Dr. D’Addesi has staff privileges at the Huntingdon Valley Surgery Center, MUVE Joint Replacement Center, and Nazareth Hospital.

-Dr. Leonard D’Addesi’s training from routine to highly complex problems, giving him the tools necessary to perform simple to advanced surgical procedures from the shoulder to the fingertips in pediatric, adolescent, and adult patients, including:
+Dr. Leonard D’Addesi’s training from routine to highly complex problems gives him the tools necessary to perform simple to advanced surgical procedures from the shoulder to the fingertips in pediatric, adolescent and adult patients, including: